pucardotorg/dristi/backend/advocate/README.md

 Start your server as a simple java application

-You can view the api documentation in swagger-ui by pointing to
+You can view the API documentation in Swagger UI by pointing to
 http://localhost:8080/

 Change default port value in application.properties